 There are about three issues that could potentially cause this, especially on that Toyota U660E transmission.

-This is what I suspect could be your issue: wrong fluid type that is too viscous to flow through the tiny pores of the system at cold starts, forcing the hydraulic pressure necessary for the gears to only open up and do its job when the fluid is warmer and less viscous.
+This is what I suspect could be your issue: wrong fluid type that is too viscous to flow through the tiny pores of the system (valve body) at cold starts, forcing the hydraulic pressure necessary for the gears to only open up and do their job when the fluid is warmer and less viscous.

 Or, low fluid, causing similar effects.